KidsGen - The New Age Kids Site

 What were Stegosaurus's plates for?

-• The plant-eating dinosaur Protoceratops had a neck frill, but the males had much bigger frills than the females.
-This supports the idea that frills attracted females.
+• Protoceratops had a neck frill, but the males had much bigger frills than the females - strong evidence that frills were used for mating displays.